-By state law, each school district is required to have a Reading Sufficiency Plan to ensure all students are reading at or above grade level.
+By state law, each school district is required to have a Reading Plan to ensure all students are reading at or above grade level.
 Each grade level has specific, state-mandated criteria that must be met for a student to be considered on grade level.
-Students who fall below grade level will be placed on an RSA plan.
+Students who fall below grade level will be placed on a reading plan.
 Teachers will meet with parents to explain the individual plan of instruction.
 This plan includes on-going assessments to identify problem areas, small group instruction, and potential small group pull out classes.
-Students may be retained if they are unable to perform on grade level on the 3rd grade state test.